 We have developed a new National Procurement Strategy for Social Care services and a range of tools for use by local authorities.
-These will reflect the intent of the Care Act 2014, the Children and Families Act 2014 and Commissioning for Better Outcomes.
+These will reflect the intent of the Care Act 2014, the Children and Families Act 2014 and Integrated Commissioning for Better Outcomes.
 The Strategy and tools will give procurement officers and commissioners ways to develop integrated commissioning and to develop provider markets in their area.

 These products were developed by Finding Common Purpose, which was a Department of Health funded project delivered through the Winterbourne View Joint Improvement Programme.
 We have undertaken extensive engagement on each of the resources below with procurement, services, providers, commissioners, legal services and Monitor.